An Unexpected Early Retirement Buyout

 “Wait.
 What?!,” they think.
 “We did everything right.
 We’ve given 30 years of our lives to this company.
 How can they do this to us?!”

-Krista McBeath, a Bloomington/Normal Financial Planner who specializes in retirement planning for corporate employees, advises those in such circumstances to look at the entire financial picture before making retirement decisions.
-Her company, McBeath Financial Group, has recently seen an influx of clients in similar situations when a local insurance company downsized and offered early retirement settlements.
-She noted that approximately half of the individuals had the luxury of accepting an early retirement offer.
-Krista doesn’t recommend retirement without planning, calculating and projecting for a variety of scenarios.
-When a calculated stress test provides a very high success rate for maintaining quality of life without running out of money in a client’s lifetime, she is comfortable recommending their retirement.
+McBeath Financial Group specializes in retirement planning for corporate employees and we advise those in such circumstances to look at the entire financial picture before making retirement decisions.
+All too often, the community sees an influx of clients in similar situations when a local insurance company downsizes and offers early retirement settlements.
+It seems as if approximately half of the individuals losing their positions are offered a voluntary early separation compensation package.
+However, McBeath Financial Group doesn’t recommend retirement without planning, calculating and projecting for a variety of scenarios.
+When a calculated stress test provides a very high success rate for maintaining quality of life without running out of money in a client’s lifetime, they are comfortable with a retirement decision.

-Here's the process she utilizes when working with clients in order to ensure success and give peace of mind.
+Here's the process she utilizes when working with clients in order to increase the odds of success and give peace of mind.

 At McBeath Financial Group, the only goal is to provide detailed and efficient plans for helping clients achieve their financial goals.
 Their proprietary Technology Empowered Advisor Method (TEAM) is a unique retirement planning process that integrates the personalized touch of a relationship-based advisor with high tech software tools to assess the client’s current portfolio and then analyze options from a variety of financial vehicles.

-Computer stress tested solutions generate detailed reporting that Krista uses to educate clients on future financial projections or problems.
-The in-depth calculations for success, along with their guidance, gives their clients the confidence to enjoy the stress-free retirement they have earned.
+Computer stress tested solutions generate detailed reporting that McBeath Financial Group uses to educate clients on future financial projections or problems.
+The in-depth calculations along with their guidance are created with the goal to provide their clients the confidence to enjoy the stress-free retirement they have earned.

 Sadly, you probably know someone that is in a situation similar to Steve and Marla’s.
 They need to know that help is available.
-They can contact Krista for an appointment today and take the next step toward lifelong financial peace of mind, to enjoy the stress-free retirement that they’ve worked so hard to earn!
+They can contact McBeath Financial Group for an appointment today and take the next step toward lifelong financial peace of mind, to enjoy the stress-free retirement that they’ve worked so hard to earn!